nik-x625/qlines_app/README.md

-Some guides in the readme file.
+This is the repository for IoT platform app in the cloud.